How many sessions will I need?

 Are there problems that the types of therapies you offer cannot help?

-The types of therapy I offer can help with most emotional and psychological problems.
-However, I personally do not specialise in:
+The types of therapy we offer can help with most emotional and psychological problems.
+However, currently, we do not specialise in:

 - Anorexia Nervosa – when severe/requiring specialist inpatient support.